Yes, pipe strain is soft foot!

 These results can be documented in a full-color Pipe Strain report printed directly from the OPTALIGN SMART to a USB memory stick as a PDF file.

 Any impact on the alignment of more than about 2 mils indicates a pipe strain problem that should be dealt with.
 Correcting pipe strain is a task for an experienced pipefitter who must see to it that connecting and torquing the piping should not move the machine from its rough aligned condition, nor distort its casing in any way.
-Proper pipe hanging techniques and a good knowledge of calculating and designing “Dutchman” spacers is essential.
+Proper pipe hanging techniques and a good knowledge of calculating and designing “Dutchman” spacers are essential.